geoffleyland/luatrace/README.md

   The hook uses the C library's `clock` and should call it closer to actual code execution, so the traces should be more accurate.
-  On mach plaforms (ie OS X), the c_hook uses the `mach_absolute_time` high resolution timer for nanosecond resolution (but not accuracy)
+  On mach plaforms (ie OS X), the c_hook uses the `mach_absolute_time` high resolution timer for nanosecond resolution (but be careful - although the timing is collected at nanosecond resolution, there are many reasons why profiles are not accurate to within a nanosecond!)

 The collector outputs traces by calling a recorder's `record` function with a range of arguments: